DilipKumarGangwar/JavaScript_Jquery_Projects/README.md

     It shows the leftover time as days:hours:minutes:seconds from Jan 1 1970 to the specified end date (in javascript code)

 4. # To Do APP
     You can add item by typing TODO and then either press enter or click plus (+) sign.
-The refresh button will delete/clear all TODOS The ToDOs can be marked completed , deleted     On opening app again, the app reloads all the previous (not deleted) ToDOs.
+The refresh button will delete/clear all TODOS The ToDOs can be marked completed or
+    deleted.
+On opening app again, the app reloads all the previous (not deleted) ToDOs.
 The current Date is also shown on APP.